ayahack89/elocker/README.md

-ELocker, your secure password manager.
+Wolfallet - A secure password wallet.
+> Wallet with security & simplicity.